sqrl-lang/sqrl/website/source/packages/sqrl-cli-functions.md

 **featureSource**(feature)

-Returns the source code for the given feature
+Returns the JavaScript source of the given feature

 ## log